 Ignis’ tech addresses a number of problems often associated with foldable displays.
 The technology uses both hardware and software charged with constantly monitoring the pixels, ensuring that they’re rendering the right images, no matter what position the flexible circuits are in.
 The company has filed hundreds of patents for its related tech, and is apparently the only firm to have come up with a solution — which would make sense considering how eager LG seems to be to work with the company.
 Even more interesting is the fact that Ignis’ contract is non-exclusive, meaning that if the tech proves itself, it could end up with plenty more customers.

 As mentioned, LG isn’t the only one developing foldable devices.
-Samsung is also reported to be working on a foldable phone, to be released sometime in 2017.
-Next year is shaping up to be a very interesting one for new technology.
+Samsung is also reported to be working on a foldable phone, to be released sometime in the future.
+It looks liked 2018 will be a very interesting one for new technology.